jodri-code/sysl-docs/docs/SYSlang/class/discord/index.md

 Possible args are: 'idle', 'online', 'offline' & 'odd'.
 Any of these can be followed by `streaming: 'stream title', 'streamURL'`, `listening: 'track name or whatever you feel like'`, or `watching: 'video name or something'`.
 - NSFW management

-Discord.SYSl now has integrated NSFW management.
-You can set up a few parameters here, but we leave the server after sending a message.
+Discord.SYSl _had_ integrated NSFW management.
+Unfortunately it was one of the first features dropped thanks to Discord's Updates.
 - serv

 Reference to Guild.
 Can be used to abandon server, or create a server invite.